WeblateOrg/weblate/docs/admin/install.rst

 For a production setup you should carry out adjustments described in the following sections.
-The most critical settings will trigger a warning, which is indicated by a red exclamation mark in the top bar if logged in as a superuser:
+The most critical settings will trigger a warning, which is indicated by a red exclamation mark in the top bar if signed in as a superuser:

 .. image:: /images/admin-wrench.png